Field-mediated locomotor dynamics on highly deformable surfaces: Attraction and cohesion dynamics in a two vehicle system

+While a full systematic study of interaction dynamics for arbitrary initial conditions of the two vehicles is beyond the scope of the work, integration of the above multi-body dynamical model reveals that surprisingly the simulation does not predict strong attraction between two vehicles with the same mass at the same speed (unless they are started facing each other); experimental measurements of robot interaction are in accord with this prediction (see Fig. \ref{fig:merge}b,c) such that two equally massed vehicles will undergo many transits around the membrane without cohering.
+This is analogous to the eccentric Kozai-Lidov mechanism, where the eccentricity excitation reduces when the masses become equal to each other and decreases the merger rate \cite{Naoz16}.
+In contrast, the simulation predicts that in a situation where one vehicle trails another (Fig. \ref{fig:merge}), increasing the mass of the leading vehicle can increase the attraction (Fig. \ref{fig:coupling}) and lead to vehicle merger (cohesion).

-Simulations integrating these multi-body dynamics predict that an increase of mass increases the merger rate.
-To test this experimentally, following the prediction (Fig.~\ref{fig:merge}b), we next removed the central static depression and introduced a second vehicle.
-We expect aggregation should be enhanced by the increase of the mass ratio ($m_{21}=m_2/m_1$) between the two vehicles and/or a decrease of speeds $v$.
-First, we experimentally tested the effects of the membrane mediated coupling strength between the vehicles by increasing the mass of the lead vehicle (small weights were attached to the top of the vehicle without changing the center of mass), $m_2$, relative to the trailing vehicle, $m_1$.
-For each experiment, both vehicles were placed at a radial distance of $60$~cm from the center with azimuthal separation $\psi = 45^\circ$ and both with a heading of $90^\circ$.
+To test the hypothesized merger enhancement with the increase of the leading vehicle's mass, we experimentally increased the mass of the leading mass vehicle (small weights were attached to the top of the vehicle without changing the center of mass), $m_2$, relative to the trailing vehicle, $m_1$ (characterized by the mass ratio $m_{21}=m_2/m_1$).
+For each experiment, both vehicles were placed at a radial distance of $60$~cm from the center with azimuthal separation $\psi = 45^\circ$ and both with a heading of $\theta=90^\circ$.
 Before each experiment, we set the speed of the two vehicles to $0.2$~m/s by manually adjusting voltage of the motors.
-Fig.~\ref{fig:merge}a shows how the dynamics depend on the mass ratio.
-When $m_{21} = 1$, both vehicles execute nearly-circular orbits (left panel).
-As $m_{21}$ is increased to $1.37$, the trailing vehicle becomes ‘captured’ by the leading vehicle.
-The two vehicles collide, and continue to move together for the duration of the experiment (right panel).
+Due to the finite voltage, the speed slightly drops ($< 10~\%$) when the separation between the two vehicles decreases.
+Fig.~\ref{fig:merge}b shows how the dynamics depend on the mass ratio.
+When $m_{21}=1$, both vehicles execute nearly-circular orbits (left panel) and generally do not merge in a short time (see S8 of SI).
+As $m_{21}$ is increased to $1.37$, the trailing vehicle eventually becomes ‘captured’ by the leading vehicle leading to an effective cohesion such that the vehicles collide and then continue to move together for the duration of the experiment (right panel).